heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 propagated the DNS records yet.
 Wait a few minutes and try again.

-Once you have confirmed that you can access the virtual machine from the Internet using the domain name and its subdomains you acquired, you can stop the whoami service:
+Once you have confirmed that you can access the virtual machine from the Internet using the domain name and its subdomains you obtained, you can stop the whoami service:

 ```sh